 Instructions

 - Melt butter in a large Dutch oven over medium heat.
-Add the chicken and cook until all pink is gone, about 7 minutes.
+Add the chicken and cook until all pink is gone about 7 minutes.
 Add the salt, pepper, thyme, rutabaga, carrots, and onions.
 Cook until the onions are tender, about 10 minutes.
 Add the flour to the mixture; stir until well blended.
 Cook for 1 to 2 minutes.
 Add the wine and chicken broth.
-Stir over medium heat until mixture is bubbly and thickened.
+Stir over medium heat until the mixture is bubbly and thickened.
 Cover and cook over low heat until the carrots and rutabaga are tender, about 45 minutes.
 Add the green peas; stir to combine.

 - Increase the heat to medium.
 Mix the milk and Bisto together; add to chicken and vegetable mixture.
 Cook stirring often until mixture is bubbly and thickened.
 Correct the seasonings.
 Serve over Puff Pastry Shells.